danwin007/lab-08-back-end/README.md

 # lab-08-back-end
+## ReadMe Edits 1.27.20

+We worked on this lab as a mob programming group.
+I have forked and cloned the repo down for submission.
+It is currently incomplete as I have not deployed to Heroku.

+Sian Culligan was the driver and we all worked together in the conference room with Sian's laptop on the projector screen.

+-Daniel

 Number and name of feature: ________________________________ Use SQL to build database, get information from DB or add to DB.